 Greg Corning teaches international relations and comparative politics.
 His current research explores the politics of trade and investment agreements in East Asia.

 Anne Baker teaches courses in U.S. politics with an emphasis on political institutions and is the Director of the Program in Public Sector Studies.
 Her research focuses upon money in politics, particularly its impact on congressional elections and representation as well as the operations and strategies of political parties and interest groups

 Vice Provost for Academic Affairs, Professor

 Elsa Chen teaches American politics, public policy, and research methods.
 Her research focuses on criminal justice sentencing policy, including racial and ethnic disparities in sentencing outcomes and the effects of mandatory minimum sentencing policies, the implementation of sentencing reform, criminal record expungement, and prisoner reentry.

 Jane Curry has been teaching comparative politics with a special emphasis on democratization, media and ethnic politics, and former communist countries.
 She has published 10 books in her field.
 Currently, she is working on the role of religion in the democratic transitions in 1989 and on the Electoral Revolution in Ukraine and Georgia.
 She was awarded the Faculty Senate Professor award in 2012 and has been Faculty Senate president and the head of the University Coordinating Committee.

 Dennis R. Gordon teaches courses in international relations, comparative politics (Caribbean and Latin America) and environmental politics.
 His past scholarship includes a co-authored text book on U.S. politics and articles on conflict resolution, sustainable development, International Relations Theory, and international education.
-He is Director of the Center for the Arts and Humanities at Santa Clara.
+He is the Co-Director of the Center for the Arts and Humanities for the College of Arts and Sciences and is the Faculty Director for the Modern Perspectives Residential Learning Community in Dunne Hall.

 Matt Harrigan teaches courses in U.S. Politics, including Congress and the Presidency.
 His research focuses primarily on the U.S. Congress, namely the legislative behavior of its leadership and rank-and-file members and its intersections with other aspects of American politics.